YosefLab/Compass/notes.md

 Hmm, the rules part looks like a pain, mostly because the format is not clear to me.
 In particular, why certain tokens are (x([0-9]+)) or just x([0-9]+) and what's the precedence for & or |.
 I suppose if it's just left to right precedence, that is okay.

 The lack of associativity of the gene rules is a problem I think.
 Or I guess I should say it's that taking the mean is not associative.
 I may just try parsing the SBML instead, it has an unambiguous grammar.
 I suppose an alternative is to collapse the AST so that multi-ORs can be collapsed.

+Seems to mostly work though, at least it produces valid stuff I think.